-There are many nuances and technical approaches to SEO, but the essentials of optimizing on-page SEO are surprisingly simple.
+There are many nuances and technical approaches to optimization, but SEO fundamentals are surprisingly simple.

 If you spend your days teasing apart the SEO impact of each Google update and algorithm, you might find this material very helpful for training new staff since it strips away the nuance and stresses just the basics.